Q: Do people really ask you enough repetitive questions to make it worthwhile to have a FAQ?

-A: My posts are automatically posted on Facebook and Twitter.
+A: My posts are automatically posted on Facebook, LinkedIn and Twitter.
 I will post things on Twitter besides blog posts, so far I do not spend much time on Facebook.
-I also have a video channel on YouTube, and on NMATV and LiveLeak for videos that YouTube finds offensive.
+I also have two video channels on YouTube, and on LiveLeak for videos that YouTube finds offensive.
 I was a regular columnist for NewsRealBlog but that site has disappeared.
-Sometimes, mostly for experimental purposes, I will post on the blog sections of the Times of Israel and the Algemeiner.
+Sometimes, mostly for experimental purposes, I will post on the blog sections of the Algemeiner.

 Q: Do you do this full time?